Clijsters/PSToggl/README.md

 ### Configuration

-**//TODO A configuration cmdlet is not implemented yet.
+**//TODO A configuration Cmdlet is not implemented yet.
 Will be improved soon**

 To set your Personal Access Token and your default workspace (yeah I know), create a `~/.PSToggl` JSON File with the following content: